TWiStErRob/twisterrob.github.io/_posts/2015-04-13-android-full-thread-dump.md

 ## Summary
 The above steps should give you access to thread dumps for any application you develop from your real device.
-The full thread dumps contain locking information like the "waiting on" line above which helps to diagnose deadlocks and synchronization issues.
+The full thread dumps contain locking information like the <samp>waiting on</samp> line above which helps to diagnose deadlocks and synchronization issues.
 If you just want to see where your app is at the current time I suggest you use the Threads view of the SDK's DDMS `monitor`, or `Thread.getAllStackTraces()` programmatically or while debugging.